ShenSong120/learngit/readme.txt

 I am shensong.
 very good.
 1111111111111111111111
-Creating a new branch is quick!
+Creating a new branch & quick!